Gamediamond3757/CV-01.37-GRBL-GERBIL/README.md

 ## Pricing

-This application is available for **$15 CAD**.
-Payment accepted via PayPal or Interac e-Transfer.
+This application is available for **$10 CAD**.
+Payment accepted via DONATION of crypto to   .
 Upon confirmation of payment, the HTML file will be sent to you directly via email.
-The source code is also freely available in this repository.
+The source code is also freely available in this repository if you want to compile it yourself for free.

 **No refunds.
 No returns.
 No complaints.**